-- Planning and Zoning Commission shall consider approval of the Major Master Development Plans, following staff review.
+Planning and Zoning Commission shall consider approval of the Major Master Development Plans, following staff review.

-The Planning and Zoning Commission shall approve a Major Master Development Plan provided it meets all requirements of this UDC. - Upon approval, or approval with conditions, of the Master Development Plan by Planning and Zoning Commission, the applicant shall submit two (2) final paper copies and one (1) PDF copy of the Master Development Plan within 14 calendar days after receiving approval. - d.
-Minor Master Development Plans shall be reviewed and approved administratively by the Planning Director or designee.
+The Planning and Zoning Commission shall approve a Major Master Development Plan provided it meets all requirements of this UDC.

+Upon approval, or approval with conditions, of the Major Master Development Plan by the Planning Director or designee.

+Planning and Zoning Commission, the applicant shall submit two (2) final paper copies and one (1) PDF copy of the Master Development Plan within 14 calendar days after receiving approval.